google/go-github/CONTRIBUTING.md

   It is used by `script/generate.sh`.

 - `format` - formats white space in `openapi_operations.yaml` and sorts its arrays.
-It is used by `script/fmt.sh`.
+It is not needed after `update-openapi`, which writes the file the same way.

 - `unused` - lists operations from `openapi_operations.yaml` that are not mapped from any methods.